Frequently Asked Questions

 Is this a one-year program or does it cover all of high school?

-My student is in 8th or 9th grade.
+My student is in 9th grade.
 Which of your courses should my student take?

 If you have a 9th-grade writer who is a strong writer, we would suggest going straight for Byline or One Year Adventure Novel.